Presentation House Cultural Society

 Presentation House Cultural Society operates Presentation House Theatre, and oversees the maintenance of the Presentation House Arts Centre for all facility users and tenants.

-We actively recognize that our work and art takes place on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+We actively recognize that our work and art takes place on Skwxwú7mesh (Squamish), Stó:lō, Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and Xʷməθkwəy̓əm (Musqueam) territories.

 Presentation House Theatre (PHT) Nestled in the heart of North Vancouver’s Lower Lonsdale, Presentation House Theatre has become a neighbourhood creative hub, providing the community with a dynamic mix of professional theatre, music, and dance productions — all just a Seabus away from downtown Vancouver.
 We are the North Shore’s professional theatre company.
 For more than 40 years, we’ve entertained audiences with innovative programming and quality professional productions in our wonderfully welcoming space.
 We are committed to presenting and producing shows of the highest standard, and appealing to the diversity of North Shore audiences.
 We proudly offer programming for children and youth, adults young and old.